-If you set benefits to begin at full retirement age (FRA) — 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956, and gradually rising to 67 over the next several years — your first payment generally will arrive in the month after you attain that age.
-That’s because Social Security pays benefits a month behind, so your benefit for, say, June 2022 will arrive in July.
+If you set benefits to begin at full retirement age (FRA) — 66 and 4 months for people born in 1956, 66 and 6 months for those born in 1957 and gradually rising to 67 for people born in 1960 and later — your first payment generally will arrive in the month after you attain that age.
+That’s because Social Security pays benefits a month behind, so your benefit for, say, June 2023 will arrive in July.

 Your birthday generally determines your monthly payment schedule:

 - If the birthday is between the first and the 10th day of the month, the benefit payment arrives on the second Wednesday of each month.